a-berm/Bookstore/README.md

 # Bookstore Microservices Backend

-This is a simple backend microservices application designed as a learning project.
-The goal is to explore **key architectural patterns** in microservices rather than focus on complex business logic.
+This is a simple backend microservices application.
+The goal is to explore **key architectural patterns** in microservices using docker and kubernetes rather than focus on complex business logic.

 The application represents a **bookstore marketplace** that allows users to:
 - 🛒 Browse books